The Mgeni System is the main water source that supplies about five million people

 Investigate the social and economic impact of the uMWP.

-In December 2011, the DWA appointed AECOM, in association with three
+In December 2011, the DWS appointed AECOM, in association with three

 sub-consultants (Africa Geo-Environmental Services, MMA and Urban-Econ to